Part of HSP Tools

 System chain

 HSP views behavior as system output.
 That means behavior usually does not appear on its own.
-A chain comes before it: input, meaning, assumption, activation, capacity, rule and feedback.
+A chain comes before it: input, predictive interpretation, activation, capacity / choice space, operating rule / learned system logic, output function and feedback.

 LayerWhat do you observe?Helpful question